-Studying abroad is a unique experience that allows you to immerse yourself in a new culture and travel to different countries easily and frequently.
-With these new opportunities comes the responsibility of financial planning.
+Studying abroad is a unique experience that allows you to travel and immerse yourself in a new culture.
+With these new opportunities come the responsibility of financial planning.
 Allocating your limited funds as a student can be difficult, especially with an entirely new currency and the burden of an exchange rate.

 Best Credit Cards for College Students Studying Abroad